OzzkanBulut/Java-Master-Class-Amigoscode/_065_SOLID Principles/src/README.md

 This means that every subclass or derived class should be substitutable for their base or parent class.

 **Interface Segragation**<br>
-Interfaces should not force classes to implement what they can't <br>do.
+Interfaces should not force classes to implement what they can't do.<br>
+Large interfaces should be divided into small ones

 **Dependancy Inversion**<br>
 Components should depend on abstractions, not on concretions.